fornwall/wgpu-game-of-life/README.md

 ## Platform: Web

-Run `make serve-site` to build, serve and open the web version in a browser.
+Run `make run-web` to build, serve and open the web version in a browser.

 ## Resources